GSA/piv-guides/pages/locally-trusted-ocsp.md

   > This command should generate a new signing key and output a **signed certificate request** to **ocsp.req**.

-  3. Deliver this request file to your CA<!--How do they deliver it--output to an application/system/e-mail?
-Sounds like delivering it to a person?--> and obtain your OCSP Responder certificate<!--How, in what form (e-mail?) will they obtain this certificate?-->.
+  3. Deliver this request file to your CA<!--How do they deliver it--output to an application/system/e-mail?--> and obtain your OCSP Responder certificate<!--How, in what form (e-mail?) will they obtain this certificate?-->.

   > **Note:** This file is Privacy-Enhanced Mail (PEM)-encoded.
 You can open it in Microsoft Notepad and copy/paste the content<!-- Copy content from the file and paste into Notepad?
 For what purpose? (unclear) -->.